kevinkassimo/SEASHelper/README.md

-# SEASnet Linux Server Login Helper
+# SEASHelper (SEASnet Linux Server Login Helper)

 ## RELEASE v1.0
+__A Linux version of the program is included (built under Ubuntu)__

 I myself has been testing this program for a long time and using it daily for my own projects.
 Indubitably there are still tons of bugs, security worries, terrible performance issues due to poor designs, etc...

 __PLEASE help optimizing this program & reporting/fixing bugs if possible!
-I really hope that someone can also join to further polish this program __
+I really hope that someone can also join to further polish this program__

 ## What's new in V0.9.1
 __Fixed Quote & Escape Character "\" Parsing Error!__